Celia-Vinagre-Izquierdo/SNPCallinGBSPaired-End/README.md

 - [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/): For quality control of sequence data.
 - [bbmerge.sh](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmerge-guide/): For merging paired-end reads for GBS data.
 - [cutadapt](https://cutadapt.readthedocs.io/en/stable/): For trimming adapters and selecting reads longer than 64bp.

+After this you need to use the fake_barcode.R script and then continue in bash.

 ### Once you have your sequences ready for using TASSEL to create a VCF file
 - [TASSEL](https://www.maizegenetics.net/tassel): For GBS analysis.